 We hiked the HST in June 2013, there was little snow, huge amount of ferns and flowers and very few people.

 The scenery on this trail is as good (if not better) than JMT, without the people...
-Thanks for inspiring us with the HST page.
+Thanks for inspiring us with this HST page.